dcromp/AICar_ir_remote/README.md

-# forward_move
+# AICat_ir_remote
-Simple ROS package to move an Alphabot2 forwards
+Simple ROS package to control an Alphabot2 with an ir remote